Are you a George Jones guy in a Garth Brooks world? A Loretta Lynn gal trying to understand why people still call Shania Twain a "country" artist?

 (Produced by Carson Chamberlain)

 A very pleasant surprise.
-Nashville newcomer Easton Corbin is a good-natured, easygoing drawler, straight out of the Alan Jackson playbook.
+Nashville newcomer Easton Corbin is a good-natured, easygoing drawler, a Florida lad borrowing liberally from the Alan Jackson playbook.
 Now, personally, I like Jackson's work a lot, and hearing anyone who follows his lead so closely is just fine by me.
 Corbin sails his way through an album's worth of first-rate material, including several songs he wrote or co-wrote, as well as several by album producer Carson Chamberlain.
 Its a fine set, with highlights that include the mournful "This Far From Memphis," the rollicking "Roll With It," and the ultra-Jacksonesque "A Little More Country Than That."
 The vocals are nice, the picking is good, the album is solid.
 If you like roots-oriented Nashville Top 40, you'll wanna check this guy out.

 Easton Corbin "All Over The Road" (Mercury Nashville, 2012)